mohitjain1911/bkube/README.md

 ## Project Structure

 - `Churn_EDA.ipynb`: This notebook contains the exploratory data analysis, where we explore the dataset, visualize important features, and gain insights into customer behavior.
-- `Churn_Model.ipynb`: This notebook covers the machine learning part of the project.
+- `Churn_Model.ipynb`: This notebook covers the machine learning model building part of the project.
 It includes data preprocessing, model selection, training, evaluation, and tuning.

 ## Dataset